 Progress on implementing beneficial ownership disclosure

-Malawi EITI plans to organise conferences to domesticate the definition of beneficial ownership and organise a series of workshops to build capacities of relevant institutions to champion and facilitate implementation of beneficial ownership disclosure.
+Malawi EITI plans to fully implement its beneficial ownership roadmap through organising meetings with key stakeholders to drive for legislation on beneicial ownership disclosure and building the capacities of relevant institutions to champion and facilitate implementation of beneficial ownership disclosure.
 Read Malawi's beneficial ownership roadmap below for more information.

 Government will ensure that in the future, mining contracts are properly negotiated to maximise benefits for the country.
 In this regard, Government will establish an independent contract negotiating unit in extractive resources.

 Malawi is a small producer of uranium, rock aggregate, bituminous coal, gemstones, limestone and a range of construction materials.
 The country is also promoting oil and gas exploration, particularly around the Lake Malawi region.
-In the latest 2014/15 Malawi-EITI Report, rock aggregates accounted for more than half (56%) of production, followed by coal (25%).
+In the latest 2016/17 Malawi-EITI Report, rock aggregates accounted for more than half (56%) of extractive sector revenue, followed by coal (19%).

 Malawi has deposits of uranium, coal, limestone, bauxite and rare earths.